larose/optiverse/examples/tsp/problem.md

 ## Requirements

-You MUST define a `solve` function with the signature shown below.
-Any helper functions MUST also be defined at the top level (not nested).
+Define a `solve` function with the following signature:

 ```
 def solve(context: Context) -> None:
     ...
 ```

+Define any helper functions at the top level (do not nest functions).

-You MUST NOT modify the `Context` class or its interface.
+Do not modify the `Context` class or its interface.

-You MUST submit only valid tours covering all cities exactly once, forming a loop.
+Submit only valid tours that visit each city exactly once and form a closed loop.

-You MUST ensure solutions are reported before the time limit expires.
+Ensure that solutions are reported before the time limit expires.
 Solutions reported after the time limit will be ignored.

-You MUST use only the Python Standard Library; external packages are not allowed.
+Use only the Python Standard Library; external packages are not allowed.

-You SHOULD call `context.report_new_best_solution(solution)` only when a better solution is found to minimise overhead.
+Call `context.report_new_best_solution(solution)` only when a better solution is found to minimise overhead.

 ## `Context` Interface